pavel-demin/red-pitaya-notes/sdr-transceiver-hpsdr.md

 CW functionality
 -----

-A very basic CW functionality is currently provided.
-It can be used with a straight key or an external keyer connected to the pin DIO2_N of the [extension connector E1](http://wiki.redpitaya.com/index.php?title=Extension_connectors#Extension_connector_E1).
-The CW signal is generated when one of the CW modes is selected in [PowerSDR mRX PS](http://openhpsdr.org/wiki/index.php?title=PowerSDR) and the pin DIO2_N is connected to GND.
+The CW keyer can be used with a straight or iambic key connected to the pins DIO2_N and DIO3_N of the [extension connector E1](http://wiki.redpitaya.com/index.php?title=Extension_connectors#Extension_connector_E1).
+The CW signal is generated when one of the CW modes is selected in [PowerSDR mRX PS](http://openhpsdr.org/wiki/index.php?title=PowerSDR) and the pins DIO2_N and DIO3_N are connected to GND.

 The ramp generator is programmable.
 The default ramp's shape is the step response of the 4-term Blackman-Harris window.
 It's inspired by the ["CW Shaping in DSP Software"](https://github.com/pavel-demin/red-pitaya-notes/files/403696/cw-shaping-in-dsp.pdf) article appeared in the May/June, 2006 issue of QEX.